-Forming a consortium between the church, non-government organizations (NGOs), and civil society organizations that also found ways to partner and to collaborate with the national government ultimately led to the construction of a model for an in-city housing project that is community-led with the People’s Plan as the basis for its construction.
-The Pope Francis Village (PFV) in Diit Tacloban exemplifies a feasible model for an empowered community of survivors that collectively was able to literally and figuratively build back better not just their houses but also their dignity as human persons.
-They were not victims of Typhoon Haiyan; they became survivors who were able to weather the storm of possible displacement and exclusion by the government.
-Among friends from INGOs who supported the PFV project were Canadian Catholic Organization for Development and Peace (CCODP), Christian Aid, Misereor, and Mercy Relief.
-Moreover, the local NGOs who worked together with UPA for PFV were Philippine Educational Theater Association (PETA) who facilitated the beneficiary selection, values formation, and social preparation related activities and the Foundation for the Development of the Urban Poor (FDUP) who led the estate management workshop of the HOA leaders.
-For water access, Megacrest, a private service provider, has supplied water to PFV since 2018.
+Formation of a consortium of NGOs and church organizations to partner with the national government.
+The consortium helped in realizing the people’s plan of the community organized by UPA.
+The Pope Francis Village (PFV) proved to be a feasible model of how an empowered community of survivors can “build back better” not just their houses but also their dignity.
+They were victims not only of Typhoon Haiyan but of policies that displace and exclude them, but they were able to “survive” these.
+PFV was made also possible with the help of INGOs, namely the Canadian Catholic Organization for Development and Peace (CCODP), Christian Aid, Misereor, and Mercy Relief.
+Support also came from local NGOs such as the Philippine Educational Theater Association (PETA) who facilitated the beneficiary selection, values formation, and social preparation related activities and the Foundation for the Development of the Urban Poor (FDUP) who led a workshop on settlement management participated in by HOA leaders.
+For ensuring the families’ access to water, Megacrest, a private service provider, helped.

-Furthermore, the following are the government’s remedies for the people who have suffered loss and damages particularly in Tacloban City after Typhoon Haiyan in 2013:
+The following are the government’s responses:

-Government proposed to build the Tide Embankment, a 4-meter-high wall from Barangay 31 to the town of Tanauan in the south.
+The national government proposed to build a tide embankment, a four-meter-high wall from Barangay 31 to the town of Tanauan in the south of Leyte island.
 The government said that the embankment will save people’s property and homes against storm surge in times of strong typhoons.
-The people living along coastal areas mostly the fisherfolks opposed and asked why not build evacuation centers instead of forcing them to be moved to another place.
-UPA began arranging with the people for a people’s option that would substitute the dike.
-Hence, over 1,000 people marched with Fr.
-Robert Reyes to Tacloban City Hall to talk with then city executive, Mayor Alfred Romualdez.
-He asked the people to show him their people’s plan.
-UPA COs and the people continued meeting the Department of Public Works and Highways (DPWH) in Palo, Leyte to explain the issue and the need of the organizations.
-UPA also organized a forum inviting Dr. Laura David, an oceanographer from Marine Science Institute in University of the Philippines to discuss the possible effects of tide embankment to the people.
-Dr. David said that no amount of protection can significantly reduce the impact of an incoming storm surge.
+The people living along coastal areas, most of them fishers, opposed the project and proposed to build evacuation centers instead of cutting off their access to the sea by forcing them to be move to another place.
+With the guidance of UPA, communities developed a “people’s plan” that would substitute the dike.
+With Fr.
+Robert Reyes, a Catholic priest-advocate known as the “running priest”, over a thousand marched to Tacloban City Hall to talk with then city executive, Mayor Alfred Romualdez, and present to him their “people’s plan”.
+UPA’s COs accompanied the people during meetings with the Department of Public Works and Highways (DPWH) to explain their reservations about the tide embankment and present the urgent needs of the communities.
+UPA also organized a forum inviting Dr. Laura David, an oceanographer from the Marine Science Institute of the University of the Philippines to discuss the possible effects of tide embankment.
+Dr. David said that no amount of protection can significantly reduce the impact of a storm surge.

-To bring together the thoughts and sentiments of the fisher folks regarding the tide embankment project, aside from organizing homeowners associations, UPA started to form the groups of fisher folks in all barangays to lobby for the mangrove forest and fisherman’s wharf to where they could dock their boats and sell their catch.
+To bring together the thoughts and sentiments of the fishers regarding the tide embankment project, UPA helped form fishers’ groups in all barangays to lobby for the mangrove forest and fishers’ wharf.

-The tide embankment project was pushed through.
-DPWH and JICA paid for all the structures that were affected by the project.
-Some areas have setbacks and they just moved backward but for some, they have no choice but to accept the payment and move to the northern barangay far.
+The tide embankment project, however, pushed through.
+DPWH and JICA paid the owners of all the affected structures.
+Although some areas had setbacks were residents just moved their houses, families in other parts of the city had no choice but to accept the payment and move to the northern part of the city, kilometers away from the sea.
 DPWH granted the demand of the fisherfolk to have docking areas for their boats which are useful to them up to the present.